NAmey89/My-first-repo/README.md

-# Rep1
+# Python and HTML code
-Sample code from iPython
+Sample code from iPython and from HTML